aws-samples/i-love-my-local-farmer/ProofOfAddress/src/Infra/README.md

-# Welcome to your CDK C# project!
+# ProofOfAddress CDK app

-This is a blank project for C# development with CDK.
+This is the CDK project for deploying the required AWS resources as well as the application to run the ProofOfAddress application.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.